 2004 – 2006 MA in Economics

-Publications“’Open’ Work One Step further: from John Cage to John Zorn,” Perspectives of New Music. (forthcoming in vol. 55, May 2018)
+Publications“’Open’ Work One Step further: from John Cage to John Zorn,” Perspectives of New Music, vol. 55, no.2 (Summer 2017)

 Projects “A Forbidden Fruit?
 Religion, Spirituality and Music in the USSR before its Fall (1968-1989)” (dissertation in progress)